stellar-bit/server-template-auth/README.md

 # Stellar Bit - Server Template

-This repository serves as a starting point for any server.
+This repository is a good starting point for any server.